PAC Mode Estimation using PPR Martingale Confidence Sequences: NON-ASYMPTOTIC UPPER BOUND FOR PPR-1v1

-For a problem instance $\mathcal{P} = (p, v, 2)$, our parameters are $p_1$ and $p_2 = 1-p_1$, with $p_1 > 0.5$.
+\begin{proof} For a problem instance $\mathcal{P} = (p, v, 2)$, our parameters are $p_1$ and $p_2 = 1-p_1$, with $p_1 > 0.5$.
 It suffices to maintain a confidence sequence on $p_{1}$; termination is achieved when this confidence sequence no longer contains $\frac{1}{2}$.
 To upper-bound the number of samples needed for termination, we proceed in three steps.

-\begin{enumerate} \item At time $t$, there are $2^t$ possible 0-1 sequence that the Bernoulli variable can produce in $t$ steps.
+\begin{enumerate} \item At time $t$, there are $2^t$ possible 0-1 sequences that the Bernoulli variable can produce in $t$ steps.
 Let $X^{t}$ be a random variable denoting this $t$-length 0-1 sequence.
-Let $k$ denote the number of $1$'s in $X^{t}$.
-In Section~\ref{appA:1}, we find the range of $k$ for which $\mathds{1}\left\{R_t(\frac{1}{2}) \geq \frac{1}{\delta}\right\}$. \item Next, in Section~\ref{appA:2}, we use the range of $k$ derived in Section~\ref{appA:1} to derive a sufficient condition for $t$ to be the sample complexity. \item In Section~\ref{appA:3}, we use the sufficient condition derived in Section \ref{appA:2} to obtain a closed-form sample complexity upper bound.
+Let $s_1^t$ denote the number of times $v_1$ occurs in $X^{t}$.
+In Subsection~\ref{appA:1}, we find the range of $s_1^t$ for which $\mathds{1}\left\{R^t(\frac{1}{2}) \geq \frac{1}{\delta}\right\}$. \item Next, in Appendix~\ref{appA:2}, we use the range of $k$ derived in Appendix~\ref{appA:1} to derive a sufficient condition for $t$ to be the sample complexity. \item In Appendix~\ref{appA:3}, we use the sufficient condition derived in Subsection \ref{appA:2} to obtain a closed-form sample complexity upper bound.
 We separately take up two cases, $p_1 \leq 0.6$, and $p_1 > 0.6$, so as to tighten the constants in the upper bound. \end{enumerate}

-\subsection{Finding a Range of \texorpdfstring{$k$}{} for which \texorpdfstring{$\mathds{1}\left\{R_t(\frac{1}{2}) \geq \frac{1}{\delta}\right\}$}{}}
+\subsubsection{Finding a Range of \texorpdfstring{$k$}{} for which \texorpdfstring{$\mathds{1}\left\{R^t(\frac{1}{2}) \geq \frac{1}{\delta}\right\}$}{}}

-The stopping rule does not terminate at $t$ so long as $R_t\left(\frac{1}{2}\right) < \frac{1}{\delta}$.
+The stopping rule does not terminate at $t$ so long as $R^t\left(\frac{1}{2}\right) < \frac{1}{\delta}$.

 The expression inside the indicator random variable can be simplified to obtain the following: